-In March 2016, our Board of Directors authorized a new \$100.0 million share repurchase program.
-In fiscal year 2016, we repurchased and retired 3.1 million shares of our common stock for \$79.2 million.
-In the first quarter of fiscal year 2017, we repurchased and retired 0.6 million shares for \$18.1 million.
-In the second quarter of fiscal year 2017, we repurchased and retired 0.2 million shares for \$6.9 million.
-As of May 31, 2017, there is \$110.4 million remaining under this current authorization.
+In March 2016, our Board of Directors authorized a \$100.0 million share repurchase program.
+Under this authorization, we repurchased and retired 0.6 million shares of our common stock for \$19.0 million in the three months ended August 31, 2017 and 1.5 million shares for \$43.9 million in the nine months ended August 31, 2017.
+As of August 31, 2017, there was \$91.4 million remaining under this authorization.
+In September 2017, our Board of Directors increased the total share repurchase authorization from the \$91.4 million remaining under the previous authorization to \$250 million.
 The timing and amount of any shares repurchased will be determined by management based on its evaluation of market conditions and other factors, and the Board of Directors may choose to suspend, expand or discontinue the repurchase program at any time.